sanyal-anonyo/Movie-Data-Analysis-Using-Databricks/README.md

 ## Overview

-This project leverages Databricks Medallion Architecture to build an automated movie data pipeline.
+This project uses Databricks Medallion Architecture to build an automated movie data pipeline.
 Raw CSV data is ingested into the Bronze layer, cleaned and transformed into the Silver layer, and aggregated into Gold layer views for analytics.
-These views power Databricks dashboards for visualization.
-A Databricks Job Pipeline automates the entire process, ensuring efficiency and scalability.
+These views power Databricks dashboards for visualization, while a job pipeline automates the entire workflow for efficiency and scalability.

-### THE OBJECTIVE

-- Implement the Medallion Architecture in a Databricks environment.
-- Understand data flow across Bronze, Silver, and Gold layers.
-- Explore Databricks dashboard functionality for data visualization.
-- Configure and schedule Databricks jobs to automate the pipeline and ensure smooth execution of data transformations.

 ## PROBLEM STATEMENT